MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-linux-agent-install.md

     sudo sh ./omsagent-1.4.0-45.universald.1.x64.sh --install --enable-opsmgr

-1. Run the omsadmin.sh command supplying **scom** for your workspace id.
+1. Run the omsadmin.sh command supplying **scom** for your workspace ID.
 This command must be run as root (with sudo elevation).
 This script will generate a certificate at **/etc/opt/microsoft/omsagent/scom/certs/scom-cert.pem**, which will need to be signed by the Management Server in a later step.

     /opt/microsoft/omsagent/bin/omsadmin.sh -w scom